corbinpage/yield-farmers-almanac/README.md

 |[Set Protocol](/protocol/set.md) $SET|[Portfolio management protocols](https://www.tokensets.com/) to create, manage, and trade baskets of tokens with customizable allocations.
 The portfolios rebalance and optimize based on a coded strategy.|_TBD_|[Announced](https://medium.com/set-protocol/introducing-set-v2-afc577050bc0)|

 ## 📝 Contributing
 Pull requests are welcomed and encouraged.
 Please aim for honesty and objectivity, so the DeFi community has reliable information they can depend on.
+Some contribution opportunities:
+* Add new yield farming opportunities
+* Fill out the protocol pages under the `/protocols` folder
+* Translate the summaries to other languages
+* Add return ranges for different pools

 If you would like to be a moderator (and get rewarded in tokens), please contribute some great content, and you're permissions will be updated.